styluslabs/ugui/README.md

 ugui? μgui? micro-gui?

 Cross-platform C++ SVG-based GUI library, used by [Write](http://styluslabs.com) for iOS, Android, Windows, macOS, and Linux.
+For a demo, try the wasm version of Write at [styluslabs.com/write](http://styluslabs.com/write).

 ![screenshot of Write](/example/screenshot-01.png?raw=true)